 UK citizens and some Europeans travelling for medical tourism do not need one.
 The citizens of the Republic of Ireland need to apply for an e-visa.
 The application can be filled out online.
 The e-visa can be downloaded or printed out after it is approved.
 A visa is also not a substitute for a passport.
 Patients should check the Turkish government website well in advance of travelling.

-The application will also ensure you have all the correct documentation for travel.
+The application will also ensure you have all the correct documentation for travel to Turkey for hair transplant.
 It is vital that those who are dual nationals register the passport they intend to use.
 If the passport shown does not match the visa, the visa and holder will be rejected.

 Pack Up And Jet Off

 You’re advised to stay in Turkey for about a week after your procedure, so you’ll need to pack accordingly.
 Keep an eye on the weather to determine what kind of clothes you need to bring, but typically, Istanbul sees average temperatures of around 20-30 °C in summer (April to October) and below zero to 24°C over winter (December to March).
 Depending on the month in which you travel to Turkey for hair transplant, pack accordingly.